 All current inventories are expected to be consumed within 12 months, whereas the non-current inventories will be held as drilling equipment and spares for such time as required for further project development.
-As these items are not held for the purpose of resale but will be capitalised into a non-current asset when used they have been classified as noncurrent.
+As these items are not held for the purpose of resale but will be capitalised into a non-current asset when used they have been classified as non-current.

 NOTE 7.
-NON FINANCIAL ASSETS (CONTINUED)
+NON-FINANCIAL ASSETS AND LIABILITIES (continued)